Spring Intensive 2022

 Bria Greenwood headshot

-Bria Greenwood
+Bria Adom

-Bria Greenwood is from Madison, MS. She received all of her dance training from the world’s first professional Christian ballet company, Ballet Magnificat, in Jackson, MS. She was in their School of the Arts, and then their professional Trainee Program.
+Bria Adom is from Madison, MS. She received all of her dance training from the world’s first professional Christian ballet company, Ballet Magnificat, in Jackson, MS. She was in their School of the Arts, and then their professional Trainee Program.
 She was a part of the Events Company that traveled to dance and teach in Honduras, Guam, South Korea and China.
 Bria moved to Houston in the fall of 2017 to join Ad Deum II, and then was promoted to the main company in the Spring of 2019.
 She is a dance teacher for different studios in Houston.

 Seungyeon Yoo headshot